karam-alhaj/AIC/README.md

 - **Deep Learning Architectures**: Incorporate CNNs, RNNs, or hybrid models tailored for EEG signals to better capture spatiotemporal patterns.

-- **More Advanced Signal Processing**: Apply techniques like wavelet transforms, Riemannian geometry, or adaptive filtering to extract richer features from EEG data.
+- **More Advanced Signal Processing**: Apply techniques like Riemannian geometry, or adaptive filtering to extract richer features from EEG data.

 - **Fine-Grained Error Analysis**: Investigate misclassifications more deeply to understand performance bottlenecks and improve robustness across subjects and sessions.